2026 Date Announced

 ● On the day, the most votes from the audience in the theatre plus votes of those watching via live streaming - $3,000 for the winner and $1,000 each for the runners-up.

-● Some weeks later votes are counted from audiences who have watched the recorded performances on website from all over the world.
+● Some weeks later votes are counted from audiences who have watched the recorded performances on our website from all over the world.

 ● The combined votes from both 1) and 2) are counted and the overall winner receives a commission worth $12,000 and dramaturgical support to complete the play.